tomdevisser/stuurlui/README.md

 2. Add the `index.js` entry point to `webpack.config.js`
 3. That's really all, everything else gets done automatically :)

+### Adding a new post type

+For creating post types we use WP CLI.
+You can easily run `wp scaffold post-type --prompt` from anywhere within your project, and your post type will be created after a few prompts in the terminal.
+All post types get their own file in the `/post-types` folder and are easily extendible and automatically translatable.

 ## General

+### Block design

+We follow [WordPress' best practices](https://developer.wordpress.org/block-editor/explanations/user-interface/block-design/) when it comes to block design.
+Furthermore we combine inner blocks with block wrappers.
+The default is to use template locking when deciding on blocks for templates, which can be done from the post type registration file.

 ## Roadmap